YEN Terminal

 CommandWhat you get

-yen ide history / replay / profilePer-project command history, replay, and timing logs
+yen ide detect / env / history / replay / profileProject context, trusted env loading, per-project history, replay, and timing logs

-yen ide searchProject-scoped search across files, symbols, content, history, diagnostics, and the action catalog with source-labeled ranking; the same provider contract powers non-empty desktop palette queries on macOS, including semantic file:line targets for symbols, content, and diagnostics plus CODEOWNERS / git-history routing hints in repo-backed CLI search
+yen ide searchProject-scoped search across files, symbols, content, history, diagnostics, and actions; powers the macOS Cmd + Shift + P palette and adds CODEOWNERS / git-history routing hints in repo-backed CLI search

 yen ide explain (??)Failed-command explanation with project-aware hints

-yen ide verify status / verify / gateRead-only verify readiness / security snapshots, verification bundles, semantic jump reports, local test-to-debug handoffs for launchable failing targets, and risk-aware approval checkpoints
+yen ide verify / gateVerify + security snapshots, evidence bundles, and risk-aware approval checkpoints

-yen ide timeline / pr-notifyLocal audit timeline plus GitHub review-request notifications, current-branch CI status, and the latest local build-watch snapshot
+yen ide timeline / pr-notifyLocal audit timeline, GitHub review-request notifications, and current-branch CI / build-watch status

 Quick start: